List of American films of 2024

-The following is a list of American films released in 2024.
+This is a list of American films released in 2024.

 The year featured a diverse array of cinematic productions, ranging from major studio blockbusters to independent and streaming platform releases.
 The 2023 Hollywood labor disputes, including the Writers Guild of America strike and SAG-AFTRA strike, had a significant impact on the 2024 release schedule, with many films being postponed due to productions being halted mid-filming or before commencement.

 Following the box office section, this list is organized chronologically, providing information on release dates, production companies, directors, and principal cast members.

 Box office

 The highest-grossing American films released in 2024, by domestic box office gross revenue, are as follows: